 The clinical trial results do not represent the end of GDNF research in Parkinson’s.
 The data in the current trial results provide a case for supporting further investigations of GDNF, and it will also be very interesting to see the results of the ongoing clinical trials evaluating similar approaches.

-The Cure Parkinson’s Trust would like to see progression of the next phase of the GDNF trial and discussions and planning are happening now.
+Cure Parkinson’s would like to see progression of the next phase of the GDNF trial and discussions and planning are happening now.
 All efforts will be made, working closely with our research partners and the Parkinson’s community, to ensure uncertainties and issues raised in this trial are accurately reflected in further studies.”

 Dr Simon Stott, Deputy of Director and Research at Cure Parkinson’s

 Dr Simon Stott, the Deputy Director of Research and Development at Cure Parkinson’sFind out more